PaulHatch/semantic-version/readme.md

 ![Build](https://github.com/PaulHatch/semantic-version/workflows/Build/badge.svg)

 > *Version 5-alpha now available!*
 > Version 5 adds support for several new features and allows easier extension/customization.
+> ##### Breaking Changes
+> - Versions now use the version number (`--sort=-v:*refname`) rather than date to determine which tag is the latest.
+> - "Short tag" support removed
+>
-See the [release notes](https://github.com/PaulHatch/semantic-version/releases/tag/v5.0.0-alpha) for more information.
+> See the [release notes](https://github.com/PaulHatch/semantic-version/releases/tag/v5.0.0-alpha) for more information.

 # Git-Based Semantic Versioning